 Experiments were carried out with various flexible 3D-printed structures attached to the outer surface of each slider to generate direction-dependent friction for further enhancement of grip.
 Tests in plastic tubes showed fast and fluent self-propelled motion.
 Locomotion in a colon was succesfully achieved with an improved 3D-printed outer surface in which the tangential spacing between the sliding structures was decreased so that the colonic wall does not flex between them.
 The improved prototype was able to self-propel ex-vivo through a porcine colon without any visual damage to the colonic wall.

 A wasp ovipositor is a needle-like structure composed out of three elements, called valves.
 A female wasp uses this structure to drill into wood or fruit and deposit eggs inside a living host.
-The propagation of the ovipositor through the substrate is achieved by a push-pull mechanism, in which one of the valves is pushed while the other two are pulled.
+The propagation of the ovipositor through the substrate is achieved by a smart push-pull mechanism, in which one of the valves is pushed while the other two are pulled, using the surface-dependent friction properties with the soft substrate to move forward.
+Inspired by the ovipositor of parasitoid wasps, we developed a series of self-propelled steerable Ovipositor Needles with ultrathin diameters ranging from 1.2 mm to 0.4 mm.

-In a follow-up prototype we changed the shape of the interlocking ring from cylindrical to conical to investigate the effect of pre-curved wires.
+In our second Ovipositor Needle prototype we changed the shape of the interlocking ring from cylindrical to conical to investigate the effect of pre-curved wires.
 We found out that pre-curved wires facilitate steering, however, at the drawback of a slightly larger tip diameter due to the use of a conical flower-ring.

 Wasp ovipositors are thin and flexible needle-like structures used for laying eggs inside wood or larvae.
 Wasp ovipositors are composed out of longitudinal segments, called “valves”, that can be actuated individually and independently of each other with musculature located in the abdomen of the insect.
 In this way the wasp can steer the ovipositor along curved trajectories inside different substrates without a need for rotatory motion or axial push.